foliojs/fontkit/README.md

 # fontkit

-Fontkit is an advanced font engine for Node and the browser.
+Fontkit is an advanced font engine for Node and the browser, used by [PDFKit](https://github.com/devongovett/pdfkit).
 It supports many font formats, advanced glyph substitution and layout features, glyph path extraction, color emoji glyphs, font subsetting, and more.

 ## Features